 Warwickshire Police has been part of strategic alliance with West Mercia Police since 2012, with many services delivered jointly across each policing area.

 One of the prime catalysts for the alliance was the necessity for the two forces to reduce their costs by £35 million as part of the government’s comprehensive spending review.
 However, it was also recognised that the benefits for both forces were far broader than financial, including delivery of greater operational and organisational resilience, protecting frontline policing resources and ensuring our processes were lean and more effective to deliver the best possible services.

-A number of the formerly joint services were re-established on a stand-alone basis in October 2019 but, following a direction from the Home Secretary, the remaining alliance arrangements will continue between the two forces until April 2020.
+A number of the formerly joint services were re-established on a stand-alone basis in October 2019, with further services to follow by April 2020.
 The focus of the Warwickshire PCC and Warwickshire Police in the meantime remains on securing an orderly transition to the future arrangements.

 There are a number of documents available on this site for the public to read which set out the agreement between Warwickshire and West Mercia police forces and how the two work together under the alliance agreement.

 - Read the Warwickshire Police and West Mercia Police and Police Authority Collaboration Agreement

 - Read the Police Force / PCC Strategic Alliance Collaboration Agreement

 - Read the Police Foundation independent review report on the alliance

 Alliance Transition Governance Group

 Since the termination of the alliance was announced, a new strategic meeting has been established to discuss governance issues as the two forces transition to their post-alliance states.
 The Alliance Transition Governance Group (ATGG) consists of the PCC, his counterpart in West Mercia, their respective Chief Executives and Chief Officers within the two police forces.